Fifa extends mandate of Egyptian normalisation committee | Goal.com

 Fifa appointed the body to take charge of all football-related activities in the North African country in August 2019 after officials in the previous administration walked away following the Pharaohs’ poor outing at the 2019 Africa Cup of Nations.

-Led by Amr El-Ganainy, the team comprising of one lady and four men were saddled with the obligation of managing football in the country until July 31, 2020.
-However, Fifa announced on Thursday that their tenure of office has been prolonged.
+Led by Amr El-Ganainy, the team comprising of one lady and four men, were saddled with the obligation of managing football in the country until July 31, 2020.
+However, Fifa announced on Thursday that their tenure of the office has been prolonged.

-“The decision to extend the mandate was taken with the primary objective of allowing the normalisation committee to fulfil all of the tasks entrusted to it in its mandate, which should conclude with the holding of elections for a new Efa leadership.”
+“The decision to extend the mandate was taken with the primary objective of allowing the normalisation committee to fulfill all of the tasks entrusted to it in its mandate, which should conclude with the holding of elections for a new EFA leadership.”

-Below are the mandate of the normalisation committee which were spelt out upon their launch two years ago.
+Below is the mandate of the normalisation committee which was spelled out upon their launch two years ago: